 - Alternatively, you can take a tricycle to the bridge of Palanan River (10 minutes) and then cross the river via a paddle boat.
 Take a tricycle to Barangay Culasi (30 minutes) and then a boat ride to Bilay Makadawi (30 minutes).

 If you’re in a private van, you can take a boat from various ports (Dingalan, Baler or Disalag in Aurora) to Palanan, Isabela.
-From there, you need to take a private boat to Bilay Makadawi.
+Then take a private boat to Bilay Makadawi.

 What we did is drive until Disalag (about 10 hours) and take a boat to Bilay Makadawi (6 hours).